We cordially invite you to the opening night of Bristol’s Feel It festival

 You are welcome to register extra tickets for guests but please note that this event is not considered suitable for under 14s.

-Can't make the date?
+Please note that this event is SOLD OUT.
 Why not come to the matinee on Sunday 20 November instead: Tickets for matinee.

 Reception and exhibition tour of It's Just a Pain (18:00)